laylagerami/EPA/Small_Subset/README.txt

 4. Scripts -> Various scripts, most important is the Results_Analysis.Rmd which contains some preliminary analysis
 5. Transcriptomics_Data -> Raw and processed LINCS data

-Corresponding results for CARNIVAL can be found in Results/CARNIVAL
+Corresponding results for CARNIVAL can be found in Results/CARNIVAL.
+Note that the output is not in the same format as CausalR, instead the subnetworks are in the form of a .dot file which can be opened directly for visualisation in GraphViz https://graphviz.org/